alvarobartt/understanding-resnet/resnet-pytorch/README.md

 * The data will be augmented padding 4px on each side, followed by a random crop of a window of shape 32x32 either from the original image or from its horizontal flip; just for the training data.

+:pushpin: A team led by researchers at MIT's Computer Science and Artificial Intelligence Lab (CSAIL) looked at 10 major datasets that have been cited over 100,000 times and that include CIFAR and ImageNet.
+They found a 3.4% average error rate across all datasets, including 6% for ImageNet, which is arguably the most widely used dataset for popular image recognition systems.
+Check the CIFAR10 label errors at [Label Errors: Explore CIFAR10](https://labelerrors.com/).

 ### :brain: Architecture

 * The architecture is summarized in the following table, where `n=3` (ResNet20), `n=5` (ResNet32), `n=7` (ResNet44), `n=9` (ResNet56), and `n=18` (ResNet110).